UCAR-SEA/SEA-ISS-2025-Improving-PBS-for-NCAR-HPC-Users/notebooks/1_introduction.md

 These tools have seen widespread use by our support staff and/or our user community, but they were written as bespoke solutions to address an immediate need.
 To ensure the tools are maintainable as languages, staff, and clusters evolve, it is increasingly crucial to use modern software engineering practices.

 In this notebook, we undertake a modernization effort for our `qhist` script ([source code repo](https://github.com/NCAR/qhist)), which is written in Python.
-The current implementation of this script has some unique shortcomings that are worth highlighting:
+This user-facing utility allows our community to query the historical records of completed PBS jobs, along with useful job metadata such as CPU utilization, memory usage, and core-hours consumed.
+While `qhist` provides significant added functionality to our users, the current implementation of this script has some unique shortcomings that are worth highlighting:

 * All data are read into memory, and so large queries over long time windows quickly get expensive and may exceed the memory available to the user
 * The source records are only available on login nodes (via rsync from the PBS server itself), so `qhist` cannot be used from within compute jobs

 These two issues compound each other as well - large queries require memory amounts only available on compute nodes, but those nodes do not provide the required source data.

 Resolving this quandary was a top priority in the modernization effort.
-In addition, the following improvements were also implemented:
+Along the way, a significant modernization of the code infrastructure was performed, utilizing the latest best practices for Python packaging, and testing and deployment via GitHub workflows.
+Specifically, the following improvements were implemented:

-* Split out PBS record processing into a separate package, allowing us to reuse code in other use cases
+* split out PBS record processing into a separate package, allowing us to reuse code in other use cases;
-* Improve output formatting and filtering capabilities
+* improve output formatting and filtering capabilities;
-* Convert the script into a *package* and make it installable via `pip`
+* convert the script into a *package* and make it installable via `pip`;
-* Provide an alternate `Makefile` installation method for use outside of a Python site library
+* provide an alternate `Makefile` installation method for use outside of a Python site library;
-* Use GitHub Actions {cite}`ghactions` to automate package deployment to [PyPI](https://pypi.org/)
+* use GitHub Actions {cite}`ghactions` to automate package deployment to [PyPI](https://pypi.org/);
-* Augment user documentation via a repository `README.md` and a man page
+* augment user documentation via a repository `README.md` and a man page;
-* Add a regression test suite
+* add a regression test suite;
-* Use self-hosted Actions runners to perform live testing on our HPC systems
+* use self-hosted Actions runners to perform live testing on our HPC systems.